 For the top bunk of a bunk bed, safety experts, including the U.S. Consumer Product Safety Commission (CPSC) and UK safety standards (BS EN 747-1:2024), consistently recommend a minimum age of six years old.
 This isn’t an arbitrary number; it’s rooted in developmental science.

 Children under the age of six typically lack the necessary physical and cognitive skills for safely navigating an elevated sleeping space.
 Their coordination, balance, and spatial awareness are still developing, making them more prone to falls while climbing the ladder, moving during sleep, or descending at night.
-Furthermore, younger children often haven’t fully developed the impulse control and danger awareness required to consistently follow safety rules, such as not jumping or playing on the top bunk.
+Younger children often haven’t fully developed the impulse control and danger awareness required to consistently follow safety rules, such as not jumping or playing on the top bunk.
 Injury data substantiates these guidelines, indicating a higher incidence of bunk bed-related injuries, including head trauma and fractures, in the under-six age group.
 Prioritizing this age recommendation significantly reduces the risk of accidents and ensures a safer sleep environment.

 The Bottom Bunk: Safe for Younger Explorers